CHURCH OF THE HOLY SEPULCHER IN JERUSALEM GUIDED TOUR

 Fortunately, the emperor Hadrian did not level the rocks in which the tombs were carved to the ground, but collected a large amount of earth here, forming a huge embankment, and thereby saved the tombs from destruction.

 After that, the Temple was repeatedly restored, destroyed, experienced natural disasters, and rebuilt.
-The form in which it appears before us today, it acquired in 1810, after being restored after a severe fire.
+The form in which it appears before us today was acquired in 1810, after being restored after a severe fire.

 From 1852 to the present, the territory of the Church of the Holy Sepulcher has been divided between six religious Christian communities: Catholic, Greek Orthodox, Armenian (these three communities belong to a large area), Coptic, Syrian, Ethiopian (the latter's monastery is on the roof of the temple).
 Prayer hours are strictly defined for each of the denominations.